Marrwan/package_management/README.md

 NODE_ENV='development'
 ```

-Make sure to replace the placeholder values with your actual database details.
+Make sure to replace with your actual database details.

 ## Running the Application Locally